noti-rs/noti/docs/ConfigProperties.md

 > Don't need to reload the application after changing config properties because it have
 > `hot-reload` or `watch-mode`.

-Before of all poperties, need to understand a few primitive type.
+Before of all properties, need to understand a few primitive type.
 The complex types like array or table will be explained in place.

 | Type     | Explanation                                                                                                                                                                                                          |
 | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |